 Safety Assessment Report

-The purpose of the Safety Assessment Report is to document a comprehensive evaluation of the mishap risk being assumed prior to test or operation of a system, prior to the next contract phase or at contract completion.
+The purpose of the Safety Assessment Report (SAR) is to document a comprehensive evaluation of the mishap risk being assumed prior to test or operation of a system, prior to the next contract phase or at contract completion.

 The SAR documents all safety features of the hardware, and system design and to identify procedural, hardware-related and software-related hazards that may be present in the system being acquired including specific procedural controls and precautions that should be followed.